 Additionally, the Governor directed TDI to issue an emergency rule related to the payment of telemedicine to allow state-regulated plans (about 20% of the commercial market in Texas) to allow telephone and telemedicine visits to be paid at the same rate as in-office visits.
 If you are not sure which patients are regulated by TDI, check this guide.
 Stay tuned for more detail.

-TMA's Hassle Factor Log program recouped more than $1.8 million in unpaid insurance claims for physician members last year.
+TMA's Reimbursement Review and Resolution Service (formerly known as the Hassle Factor Log program) recouped more than $1.8 million in unpaid insurance claims for physician members last year.
 If you have unresolved payment issues, know that your TMA membership gives you access to help to get you paid.

 A physician hires a nonphysician practitioner and establishes a standing delegation order for a specific course of treatment. … Read the rest of the scenario.
 Can you answer the billing question correctly?